 - Turning off the Bluetooth via the radio menu BT: - a) or to BT.
-To access the Bluetooth feature screen, press the Menu Select button directly below BT. - button directly below Off.
+To access the Bluetooth feature screen, press the Menu Select button directly below BT. - b) ▲ or ▼ to Status and press the Menu Select button directly below Off.